YoinkBird/cyclesafe/report/report.md

 Desired Outputs:
 Objective: The objective of this project is to help cyclists avoid crashes which lead to severe injury.
+Objective: The objective of this project is to help cyclists severe injury when involved in a crash.
-Project Plan: This will be achieved by creating a data mining model to analyse crash data, and then integrating the model into a map-planning tool.
+Project Plan: This will be achieved by creating a data mining model to analyse crash data, and then integrating the model into a route-planning tool.
 Success Criteria: The project will be considered a success if the resulting product can be used by cyclists to evaluate any arbitrary route for the possibility of severe injury given a crash.
 In simpler terms, a successful project will provide a product which cyclists use to make informed decisions about which routes to choose.

 Constraints on the Objective:
 The objective of this project is not to help cyclist avoid crashes altogether, as the main data source is post-crash data.

 Original Objective: The objective was originally to help cyclists avoid crashes in general.
 However, during the feasibility assessment supporting data was found to be insufficient.
+In particular, there is no data on the number of cyclists for a given road segment, and the crash data lists only reported crashes isntead of a cross-sample of all crashes.

 @STUB: round1: Use crash data to help reduce number of accidents  -> no available data
 @STUB: round2: Use crash data to help reduce number of accidents with severe injury ->  available data